ConfRAG: Confidence-Guided Retrieval-Augmenting Generation: Full ablation study

 \section{Full ablation study}

-We compare ConfQA with the more alternatives options than in the main content, as shown in Table~\ref{tab:ablation-full}. \begin{itemize} \item Gen-as-label: the same strategy to choose questions the model can answer as ConfQA, but use model generation as the true label, rather than the ground truth. \item IDK: the same as the IDK (DBPedia) in the main part of the paper. \item No-dampener: the same as ConfQA, but only use the question, excluding the dampener in the training input data. \item GT-as-label: feed in the 3k rows of raw DBPedia data into the SFT without processing to change labels. \item Fact-feeding: rather than using only the DBPedia data, mixed 10k samples from Tulu3 data as discribed in the main paper. \item R-tuning (DBPedia): using our DBPedia training set and following R-tuning paper to generate labels for SFT. \item R-tuning (MMLU): using randomly sampled 3k MMLU samples to generate training set following R-tuning labeling strategy. \item MMLU-as-source: the same strategy as ConfQA, but use MMLU as data source.
+We compare {\ConfQA} with the more alternatives options than in the main content, as shown in Table~\ref{tab:ablation-full}. \begin{itemize} \item {\ConfQA} No-dampener, same training as {\ConfQA}.
+Does not apply the dampener in inference.
+Same as No-dampener in Inf. in Table~\ref{appen:ablation}.
+Shorten name to make table readable. \item Gen-as-label: the same strategy to choose questions the model can answer as {\ConfQA}, but use model generation as the true label, rather than the ground truth. \item IDK: the same as the IDK (DBPedia) in the main paper in Table~\ref{tab:overall}. \item No-dampener: the same as {\ConfQA}, but only use the question answer pairs, excluding the dampener in the training input data.
+In other words, does not pass dampener as the system prompt. \item GT-as-label: feed in the original 3k rows of raw DBPedia data into the SFT without processing to change labels.
+In other words, all answers are ground truth. \item Fact-feeding: rather than using only the DBPedia data, mixed 10k samples from Tulu3 data. \item R-tuning (DBPedia): using our DBPedia training set and following R-tuning paper to generate labels for SFT. \item R-tuning (MMLU): using randomly sampled 3k MMLU samples to generate training set following R-tuning labeling strategy. \item MMLU-as-source: the same strategy as {\ConfQA}, but use MMLU as data source.
 We use the same 3k samples from R-tuning (MMLU). \end{itemize}

 Table~\ref{tab:ablation-full} reports results in two rows.
-Results on the top are evaluated using no system prompt.
-Only pass in the original questions to the models.
-The bottom rows are results with dampener as the system prompt when doing model evaluation.
+Results on the top are evaluated using no system prompt, i.e. No-dampener applied during inference, only pass in the original questions to the models.
+The bottom rows are results with passing the dampener as the system prompt when doing inference.

+{\ConfQA} is overall more balanced that improves Missing rate to certain level, without impacing Correctness too much, while reducing Incorrectness to less than 5\%.
+As shown in main paper Table~\ref{tab:overall}, this leads to the optimal triggering F$_{msr}$.

+We are not going to discuss each model one by one, but only highlight that {\em Fact-feeding} combines our {\ConfQA} fine-tuning data with Tulu facts, drops hallucinations but also correctness, similar to R-tuning.
+We suspect this is because what our training data teach the LLM (saying unsure) is of different purpose from what the extra Tulu facts teach the LLM (feeding knowledge), when mixed together can offset each other and cause confusion.